Looking for bridge in the East Anglian Daily Times? Read the latest article.

 If you play hearts and LHO does have four, the two card difference established when trumps were 1=3 is removed and the spade finesse is evens.
 If hearts are 5=1, the finesse is now odds on.

 So, without any other information, the squeeze is not any better than the finesse.
-But of course you can test clubs – after heart to dummy and heart back – the you gain more information.
+But of course you can test clubs – after heart to dummy and heart back – to gain more information.
 That however, isn't likely to help you.
 The count there will either be 3-3 (after LHO's club discard – though you may question the motives for revealing the count) or longer on the left, in which case if hearts do not oblige, again the spade finesse is better odds than the squeeze.
 So you may as well just try hearts and then spades.

 Tuesday, 16-June-2009